Tensor-based quantum phase difference estimation for large-scale demonstration: Error analysis for the algorithm

 and the error does not change the peak position while the amplitude decreases.
 In addition, the second term, which comes from the effect of depolarization noise, is exponentially decaying with respect to $N$.
 When calculated with a similar setup in QPE [Fig.~\ref{fig: Overview_3column.pdf}(a)] and QPDE [Fig.~\ref{fig: Overview_3column.pdf}(b)], the second term becomes $p_{\mathrm{dep}}/2$, i.e., constant, due to the ancilla-only measurement~\cite{Wiebe2016-kr}.
 Therefore, the exponentially small noise affection is a feature of our algorithm.

 The affection of the decay actually can be seen in the results of the real device execution.
 For example, for the eight-qubit Hubbard model, the value of the second term of noise is $2^{-9} \approx 2.0\times10^{-3}$ at maximum.
 In fact, a uniform distribution of 0.001 magnitudes can be seen in the latter half of the iterations in Fig.~\ref{fig: Demonstration_3column.pdf}(b).
 On the other hand, the values in 21- and 33-qubit circuits are $2^{-21} \approx 4.8\times10^{-7}$ and $2^{-33} \approx 1.2\times10^{-10}$, respectively, and the sharp peak can be seen of Fig.~\ref{fig: Demonstration_3column.pdf}(d) despite a small signal of $0.001\textendash{}0.01$ magnitude.
 As related data, the 20 qubit Hubbard model without error suppression is shown in Fig.~\ref{fig: WoQctrl_1column.pdf}.
 A small peak is seen at the beginning, but the signal disappears with the proceeding iteration.
 In the final iteration, there is no signal at all, meaning that there is not only no signal but also no noise effect.
-The same tendency was found in the octatetraene (17-qubit circuit) in Fig.~\ref{fig: Octatetraene_1column.pdf}; only a few shots were detected in the final iteration since the number of detection from the noise affection is estimated as $2^{-17} \times 10,000 \times 21 \approx1.6$ under 10,000 shots/circuit and 21 circuits/iteration, which led to a coincidentally sudden convergence in the final iteration.
-Here, $U_{\mathrm{prep}}=U_{\mathrm{evol}}=10$, the gap in the iteration of the final (before the final) is $0.525\pm0.051$ ($0.048\pm1.109$), the exact gap is 0.113, and the number of two-qubit gates is 4056/638 (1794/504).
+The same tendency was found in the octatetraene (17-qubit circuit) in Fig.~\ref{fig: Octatetraene_decapentaene_3column.pdf} (a) and (c); only a few shots were detected in the final iteration since the number of detection from the noise affection is estimated as $2^{-17} \times 10,000 \times 21 \approx1.6$ under 10,000 shots/circuit and 21 circuits/iteration, which led to a coincidentally sudden convergence in the final iteration.
+Here, $d_{\mathrm{prep}}=d_{\mathrm{evol}}=10$, the gap in the iteration of the final (before the final) is $0.525\pm0.051$ ($0.048\pm1.109$), the exact gap is 0.113, and the number of two-qubit gates is 4056/638 (1794/504).
+We also executed decapentaene (21 qubit-circuit) in Fig.~\ref{fig: Octatetraene_decapentaene_3column.pdf} (b) and (d), and the gap is $0.009\pm1.005$, where $d_{\mathrm{prep}}=8, d_{\mathrm{evol}}=10$, the exact gap is 0.105, and a two-qubit gate count is 2730/693.
 These results suggest that our algorithm can estimate the energy for large qubits as long as the signal is detected.

-\subsection{FCI energy calculation}
+\section{FCI energy calculation}

 The FCI energy can be calculated by substituting $\ket{\psi_{\mathrm{ex}}}$ for a vacuum state $\ket{0}^{\otimes N}$ in the superposition state.
 Since the vacuum state is trivially MPS and the energy of the vacuum state is zero, Eq.~\eqref{Eq: after measurement} becomes